kostafey/ejc-sql/README.md

 `ejc-set-fetch-size` sets limit for the number of records to output (`50` by default).
 Set to `nil` if you want to disable this limit.

-`ejc-set-max-rows` sets limit for the number of records to contain in ResultSet (`99` by default).
-Set to `nil` if you want to disable this limit.
+`ejc-set-max-rows` sets the limit for the number of records to contain in ResultSet (`99` by default).
+Set to `nil` if you want to disable this limit, or you can set it the same value as `ejc-set-fetch-size` to increase select query execution performance.

-Also, you can set it the same value as `ejc-set-fetch-size`.
-In this case, if your select query returns more rows than passed to `ejc-set-fetch-size` you will not receive messages like `"Too many rows.
-Only 50 from 99+ are shown."`, but it will increase select query execution performance.
+Any time your ResultSet is bigger than `ejc-set-fetch-size` you will receive messages like `"Too many rows.
+Only 50 from 99+ are shown."`.
+To inhibit this messages you can set `ejc-set-show-too-many-rows-message` to `nil` (`t` by default).

 `ejc-set-column-width-limit` sets limit for outputing the number of chars per column (`30` by default).
 The rest will be replaced by `...`.
 Set to